Code-Institute-Submissions/CI-project-four/README.md

 6. Click on the "Logout" link, verify the user is logged out and taken to the index page.

 #### Add Recipe Button:
-1. Verify the floating action button is displaying in the bottom left corner of all pages bar the index page.
+1. Verify the floating action button is displaying in the bottom left corner of all pages except the index page.
 2. Verify users are taken to the add recipe page when they click on the button.

 #### Recipe Cards:
 1. Verify cards display all recipe information stored in the database.
-2. Verify the view button is functioning correctly, when clicked users are taken to  full page view of the recipe.
+2. Verify the view button is functioning correctly, when clicked users are taken to a full page view of the recipe.
 3. Verify the edit button is functioning correctly, when clicked users are taken to the edit recipe page.
-4. Verify the delete button is functioning correctly, when clicked the recipe is deleted..
+4. Verify the delete button is functioning correctly, when clicked the recipe is deleted.
-5. Verify users are taken to the add recipe page when they click on the button.

 #### Courses Page: